dbanetto/uni/report/report.md

 NZTA applied a matrix of criteria that is aligned with the design criteria, it also explicitly included the impact on the built heritage of the surrounding area.

-With these metrics the final options were cut down to flyover based alternatives.
+With the given metrics the final options were cut down to flyover based alternatives.
 Reconfiguration of the roads had the highest cost-to-benefit ratio due to their lower cost comparatively but failed to meet most of the traffic goals of the project [@basin_options_report][@epa_report_alt].
 The use of tunnels were not used as they give practically the same benefits of a flyover at double the cost expect in terms of impact on the heritage and amenity of the area.
-NZTA notes that if more weighting is given to the impact on the heritage of area the reconfiguration of the roads would likely be the theme of the chosen option [@basin_options_report][@epa_report_alt].
+NZTA notes that if more weighting is given to the impact on the heritage of area the reconfiguration of the roads would likely be the theme of the chosen option at the cost of completing all of its traffic improvement objectives [@basin_options_report][@epa_report_alt].

 The EPA found that there were inconsistencies when evaluating the range options.
 A key observation was that NZTA gave more weighting to the impacts of social and urban design